Azure/spark-cdm-connector/documentation/overview.md

 When reading data, the connector uses metadata in the CDM folder to create the dataframe based on the resolved entity definition for the specified entity, as referenced in the manifest.
 Entity attribute names are used as dataframe column names and attribute datatypes are mapped to the column datatype.
 When the dataframe is loaded it is populated from the entity partitions identified in the manifest.

-The connector looks in the specified manifest and any first-level submanifests for the specified entity.
-If the required entity is in a second-level or lower submanifest, or if there are multiple entities of the same name in different submanifests, then you should specify the submanifest that contains the required entity rather than the root manifest.
+The connector looks in the specified manifest and any first-level sub-manifests for the specified entity.
+If the required entity is in a second-level or lower sub-manifest, or if there are multiple entities of the same name in different sub-manifests, then you should specify the sub-manifest that contains the required entity rather than the root manifest.

 Entity partitions can be in a mix of formats, for example, a mix of CSV and parquet files.
 All the entity data files identified in the manifest are combined into one dataset regardless of format and loaded to the dataframe.

+When reading CSV data, the connector uses the Spark FAILFAST [option](https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Fspark.apache.org%2Fdocs%2Flatest%2Fapi%2Fjava%2Forg%2Fapache%2Fspark%2Fsql%2FDataFrameReader.html%23csv-scala.collection.Seq-&data=04%7C01%7CBill.Gibson%40microsoft.com%7Ce799a08c91374ae2ae5108d87a1afd54%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C637393603640786659%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C1000&sdata=GXQv1dqgKjFX6d%2FqpWcR%2FkhXdd53EEPz9ccAikYtEyI%3D&reserved=0).
+It will throw an exception if the number of columns != the number of attributes in the entity.

 ### Writing Data

 When writing to a CDM folder, if the entity does not already exist in the CDM folder, a new entity and definition is created and added to the CDM folder and referenced in the manifest.
 Two writing modes are supported:

 **Explicit write**: the physical entity definition is based on a logical CDM entity definition that you specify.

 - The specified logical entity definition is read and resolved to create the physical entity definition used in the CDM folder.
 If import statements in any directly or indirectly referenced CDM definition file include aliases then a config.json file that maps these aliases to CDM adapters and storage locations must be provided.
 For more on the use of aliases, see _Aliases and adapter configuration_ below.
 - If the dataframe schema does not match the referenced entity definition, an error is returned.
 Ensure that the column datatypes in the dataframe match the attribute datatypes in the entity, including for decimal data, precision and scale set via traits in CDM.
 - If the dataframe is inconsistent with the entity definition an error is returned